You can use the following steps to format an FPM boot device and install new firmware from a TFTP server.

 - Follow the boot process in the terminal session, and press any key when prompted to interrupt the boot process.

 To set up the TFTP configuration, press C.

 Use the BIOS menu to set the following.
 Change settings only if required.

-[P]: Set image download port:FIM01 TFTP Server (the FIM that you uploaded the firmware file to).
+[P]: Set image download port:FIM01 (the FIM that can communicate with the TFTP server).